Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

   }
   ```

-#### 5. Interact with our MCP tools using VS Code Copilot
+#### 5. Interact with our MCP tools using Visual Studio Code GitHub Copilot
+- Install [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) Visual Studio Code extension.
-Follow this [guide](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_add-an-mcp-server) to add our MCP tools in the workspace and [start a conversation with GitHub Copilot](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_use-mcp-tools-in-agent-mode) and use MCP tools in agent mode leveraging GPT-4.1.
+- Follow this [guide](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_add-an-mcp-server) to add our MCP tools in the workspace and [start a conversation with GitHub Copilot](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_use-mcp-tools-in-agent-mode) and use MCP tools in agent mode leveraging GPT-4.1.

 ## Example Prompts
+- You may be prompted to agree to use the MCP tool the first time you use each MCP tool.
+Please press `Continue` to proceed.
 ### Face Attribute Detection
 1. Test the face attribute detection:
 ```